AnitaB.org

-AnitaB.org (formerly Anita Borg Institute for Women and Technology, and Institute for Women in Technology) is a global nonprofit organization based in Belmont, California.
-Founded by computer scientists Anita Borg and Telle Whitney, the institute's primary aim is to recruit, retain, and advance women in technology.
+AnitaB.org (formerly Anita Borg Institute for Women and Technology (ABI), and Institute for Women in Technology) is a global, technical nonprofit organization based in Sacramento, California.
+Founded by computer scientists Anita Borg and Telle Whitney for technical women, the institute's primary aim is to recruit, retain, and advance women in technology.

 The institute's most prominent program is the Grace Hopper Celebration of Women in Computing Conference, the world's largest gathering of women in computing.
 From 2002 to 2017, AnitaB.org was led by Telle Whitney, who co-founded the Grace Hopper Celebration of Women in Computing with Anita Borg.

 AnitaB.org is currently led by Brenda Darden Wilkerson, the former Director of Computer Science and IT Education for Chicago Public Schools (CPS) and founder of the original “Computer Science for All” initiative.

 History

 AnitaB.org was founded in 1997 by computer scientists Anita Borg and Telle Whitney as the Institute for Women in Technology.
 The institute was preceded by two of its current programs: Systers and the Grace Hopper Celebration of Women in Computing Conference.
 Systers, the first online community for women in computing, was founded in 1987 by Anita Borg.
 In 1994, Borg and Whitney organized the first Grace Hopper Celebration of Women in Computing.

 Anita Borg served as CEO of the Institute for Women in Technology from 1997 to 2002.
-In 2002, Whitney became president and CEO, and in 2003, the institute was renamed the Anita Borg Institute for Women and Technology.
+In 2002, Whitney became president and CEO, and in 2003, the institute was renamed the Anita Borg Institute for Women and Technology (ABI).
 In 2017, Whitney retired and Brenda Darden Wilkerson took over as president and CEO.
 The organization was also renamed AnitaB.org.

-Mission

-Its mission is to increase the impact of women on all aspects of technology, and increase the positive impact of technology on the world's women.